The San Miguel Summer Writing Program will be held August 5 to September 1, 2017

 The San Miguel Literary Sala “Writers in Residence” program is an annual summer residence program.
-This year three writers will be invited to San Miguel de Allende, Mexico from June 29 to August 2, 2016.
-They will all live in a beautiful villa in central San Miguel and work on writing projects.
+Three writers are invited to San Miguel de Allende, Mexico to live in a beautiful villa in central San Miguel while working on writing projects.

-Mission: The aim of the San Miguel Artists in Residence program is to support artists who would benefit from having time to devote to their creativity and to bring those artists to San Miguel in order to help our local artistic community grow, network, and become better artists and writers.
+Mission: The aim of the San Miguel “Writers in Residence” program is to support artists who would benefit from having time to devote to their creativity and to bring those artists to San Miguel in order to help our local artistic community grow, network, and become better artists and writers.

 Residency: All writers will have free lodging for five weeks and time to work creatively on their current project.
 All writers will be expected to participate in the end of the program “Writers in Residence Gala.”
 They will also be expected to run one one-hour introduction and four 3-hour workshops (they will receive a percentage of the proceeds) during their residence in San Miguel.
 All artists will be responsible for their own transport including airfare and shuttle to and from San Miguel de Allende.

-Applications: Applications can be submitted from September 15, 2015 to January 1, 2016.
+Applications: The dates for applying is rolling.
+Before applying applicants should contact Nathan Feuerberg at email@example.com.
 Applicants must be over 25 years of age and will be required to submit the following items: